AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-43/acsd-56090-graphql-request-responds-all-stores-data-and-not-requested-store-data.md

 <u>Actual results</u>:

-The store specific data is not returned.
+ Data returned is not store specific.

 ## Apply the patch